Gaur Daha: Transport

 Gourdaha Halt railway station is on the Sealdah–Canning line of the Kolkata Suburban Railway system.

 Commuters

 With the electrification of the railways, suburban traffic has grown tremendously since the 1960s.
 As of 2005-06, more than 1.7 million (17 lakhs) commuters use the Kolkata Suburban Railway system daily.
 After the partition of India, refugees from East Pakistan/ Bangladesh had a strong impact on the development of urban areas in the periphery of Kolkata.
 The new immigrants depended on Kolkata for their livelihood, thus increasing the number of commuters.
-Eastern Railway runs 1,272 EMU trains daily.
+Eastern Railway runs 32 pairs EMU trains daily.